llamafolio/llamafolio-api/docs/contributing.md

 ## Testing your adapter

+0. Run `pnpm local-erc20s create` to create a local `erc20.sqlite` SQLite database
 1. Run your adapter `pnpm run adapter wallet ethereum 0x000000` with a few different addresses to make sure it behaves as expected
 2. Run the test suite to make sure there is no missing metadata
 3. Make sure your adapter runs in under 15 seconds, if it doesn't, explain why and try to improve it if possible
+4. If you get a list